 These lots fill up quickly so you do need to arrive early.
 If you arrive when the lots are full you will be sent to the regular parking lot.
 You won’t have the extra space that a disabled spot has but you are placed pretty close to the entrance.
 If you need extra space for your wheelchair ramp or just to get out of the car, let a Cast Member know so they can place a cone next to your car to keep someone else from parking next to you.

-Other Disney Parking Lots
+Other Walt Disney World Parking Lots

 If you are visiting Disney Springs, self-parking will be complementary.
 Valet parking is also available.
 The cost is $20 and it will be collected when you pick-up your car.
-You can find valet stands in the following spots:

 Typhoon Lagoon, Blizzard Beach, Winter-Summerland Mini-Golf, Fantasia Gardens Mini-Golf, Fort Wilderness, or ESPN’s Wide World of Sports parking have complementary standard parking.
 But keep in mind that the parking here is for the use of these venues only.